jyotirsai/lyricalGPT/README.md

 resulted in about ~450,000 song lyrics (~500 MB).
 Including all of the pop songs, and testing out other genres, could also help improve results.

+## Future Work

+The model performs quite poorly so I'm going to explore fine-tuning LLMs which I believe should dramatically improve results.

 ## Requirements

 <ul>